bluekitchen/btstack/port/esp32/README.md

 ## Usage

-In port/esp32/template, run
+In port/esp32, run

+	./creat_examples.py

+Now, it creates project folders for all examples.
+Inside an example, e.g. in port/esp32/le_counter, run

 	make

-to compile the SPP and LE Streamer example
+to compile the example

 Run